Frequently Asked Questions About Christianity, Answered Honestly!

 There are countless people who read those scriptures, and yet they still do not truly comprehend exactly what is said.
 In other words, they are still attempting to separate God's people a Jewish sect and a Gentile sect, affording the Jew a higher position because of Old Covenant history.
 In doing so, they are indeed not only making God a respecter of persons, but also contradicting the scriptures at every turn.
 This erroneous understanding of God's example of Old Covenant Israel is the core reason why many professed Christians have looked at Jewish or Hebrew feasts, and have concluded that they should take part in the Passover celebration.
 They have even labeled it, "The Christian Seder."
 Some are of Jewish heritage and prefer to be called Messianic Christians, which in reality is really a double identifier.
 The word "Christ" is simply the New Covenant way of saying "Messiah," so it's like saying "I'm a Christian, Christian."
 Today the phrase has come to mean a Christian of Jewish heritage.
 Strangely enough, anyone who affords Jewish people "equal" status with non Jews, are more often than not labeled anti-Semitic.
 How equal equates to anti-Semitic no one can rationally explain, especially since God is no respecter of persons, has broken down the wall and made us all fellow citizens, one body (Ephesians 2:16-19) and declares there is neither Jew nor Greek in Christ.
 There are still those who want to place the nation of Israel on a pedestal and look at their Old Covenant types and ordinances as physical and eternally binding.

-Nevertheless, the question remains, how does that relate to Christians celebrating the Passover Sedar?
-Is there any biblical justification for partaking in a Christian Sedar?
-I believe that the only Biblical reply to this question is no. Of course, I fully understand that by giving such a definitive and absolute answer in an age of unwarranted caution, political correctness, compromise, and appeasement, will be disdained and leave many aghast.
-Nevertheless, I believe that such ceremonial observances are not only unjustified, but unquestionably unbiblical.
+Nevertheless, the question remains, should Christians celebrate the Passover?
+Is the biblical justification for the Christian Sedar?
+I believe that the only Biblical answer to these questions is an unequivocal no. Of course, I fully understand that by giving such a definitive and absolute answer in an age of irrational caution, political correctness, church compromise and appeasement will be disdained and leave many aghast, but I believe that such observances unquestionably would be unbiblical.
 The fact is, Christians should not go back to celebrate the feast of Passover, the feast of Weeks, or any other Old Covenant feast day, such as Tabernacles, Rosh Hashanah, or Purim.
-The reason is not because we don't understand their importance in the foundation of Christian history, or that we are anti-semitic (God forbid), the reason is because Christ our Saviour has already come and fulfilled or completed these festivals.
-These observances prefigured His glorious work.
-As all of the Old Covenant ceremonial laws were, the Passover feast was instituted as a "sign" or token foreshadowing Christ's atoning work on the cross.
-It is one of the oldest festivals in Judaism, commemorating God's deliverance of Israel from slavery in Egypt, and ultimately pointed toward Christ fulfilling a greater spiritual, more perfect deliverance of captives from the bondage of their spiritual prison where Satan held them.
+The reason is not because we are anti-Semitic (God forbid), the reason is because Christ our Saviour has already come and fulfilled (completed) these festivals that prefigured Him.
+As all of the Old Covenant ceremonial laws were, the Passover feast was also instituted as a "sign" or token foreshadowing Christ's atoning work on the cross.
+It is one of the oldest festivals in Judaism, commemorating God's deliverance of Israel from slavery in Egypt (Hosea 11:1; Matthew 2:15), and ultimately pointing toward Christ fulfilling a greater spiritual, more perfect deliverance.

 Exodus 13:3

-This was a token for Israel in remembrance that it was not by the work of men, but by the sovereign hand of God that Israel was delivered from her bondage.
-This signifying that deliverance or salvation is by Grace of God alone.
-The festival of unleavened bread pointed to the truth that they would be delivered only by eating of the bread, which forshadowed the broken body of Christ.
-Just as He is signified as their sacrifice Passover Lamb.
-The Old Covenant or Testament Passover in Exodus was instituted for God's people as a "pattern" or "model" pointing to the the coming of their Messiah/Christ, who was the true sacrifice that delivers God's people from bondage.
+This was a token for Israel signifying that as it was not by the work of man, but only by the sovereign hand of God that Israel was saved.
+Deliverance or salvation is by Grace of God alone.
+The festival of unleavened bread signifies that truly they would be delivered only by eating of the broken body of Christ.
+He would be their sacrifice Passover Lamb and their unleavened bread of righteousness.
+The Old Covenant/Testament Passover in Exodus was merely instituted as a "pattern" or "model" that pointed to the the coming Messiah/Christ, who was the better sacrifice that truly delivers God's people.

 1st Corinthians 5:7-8

-The feast we keep is not with Old Covenant observances of literal unleavened bread, but with their New Covenant realities that they pointed to.
-Here in this verse it is plainly illustrating God's instruction concerning who was the new bread, and the Christian Passover.
-It is Christ that we eat of.
-Thus, to go back to the Old Covenant Jewish observance looking forward to Christ would in essence be a denial that our Passover has already come.
-Christians who are Jews or Gentile should understand from the Old Covenant "types" that the true exodus was from a spiritual Egypt, and the true deliverance was from a spiritual bondage to Satan.
-Christ fulfilled that as our true Passover.
-His sinless body is our unleavened bread, and His shed blood is our wine.
-It was for this reason that Christ became flesh and dwelt upon earth so that the "sign" of the New Covenant with Israel might be completed/fulfilled.
-Partaking of the bread in New Covenant communion, rather than Old Covenant Passover, is part of our understanding fulfillment of the freeing of the captivity of God's people in His deliverance of us from spiritual bondage.
+The feast we keep is not with Old Covenant observances of bread or leaven, but with their New Covenant realities.
+Here in this verse it is plainly illustrated God's instruction concerning who was the new bread, the Christian Passover.
+It is Christ that we eat of, and so to go back to the Old Covenant Jewish observance looking forward to Christ would in essence be a denial that our Passover had come.
+Christians who are Jews or Gentile should understand from the Old Covenant "types" that the true exodus was from spiritual Egypt, and the true deliverance was from spiritual bondage to Satan, and that Christ fulfilled that as our true Passover.
+His sinless body is our unleavened bread and His shed blood is our wine.
+It was for this reason that Christ became flesh and dwelt upon earth, that the "sign" of the New Covenant with Israel might be fulfilled.
+Partaking of the bread in New Covenant communion, rather than Old Covenant Passover is part of our personal relationship with God.

 Hebrews 2:14-15